-Supporting the Underserved Families & Children of Tuxpan
+Supporting the Under-resourced Families & Children of Tuxpan

 About Operation Devolver

-Operation Devolver events improve the lives of underserved families living in the town of Tuxpan by connecting them with committed volunteers, food, household necessities, back-to-school supplies, and children’s toys.
+Operation Devolver events improve the lives of under-resourced families living in the town of Tuxpan by connecting them with committed volunteers, food, household necessities, back-to-school supplies, and children’s toys.

 It’s a big idea that began in a small way.
 With a Styrofoam ball, in fact.

 Tuxpan is located in the Mexico state of Jalisco.
 It is made up of communities that vary in economic prosperity, but each is filled with wonderful people who share a rich heritage and history.

 Unfortunately, families in poorer areas of Tuxpan receive little in the way of government assistance and services.
 Their homes have no electricity or running water, and heavy rains collect in these places, making it difficult and dangerous to build proper infrastructure.

 We decided that they shouldn’t have to do it alone.

 Growing up in Tuxpan, Karina Suchánek (Vazquez) pursued her business degree from Universidad Jesuita de Guadalajara.
 After completing her studies, she immigrated to the United States, where she worked hard to become the general manager of a Los Angeles-based restaurant chain.
 One of Karina’s proudest achievements was opening Hitch Burger, where she made the most of her opportunities.
 Today, she owns multiple restaurant locations throughout Southern California.